-We always have a batch of Emergency Meatballs stashed away in the freezer, and they’ve saved meal time more than once!
+Emergency Meatballs are always stashed away in our freezer, and they’ve saved meal time more than once!

-Watch the cooking show episode for this recipe below:
+Watch the cooking show episode for my Emergency Meatballs recipe:

 I’m a firm believer in having emergency protein, soups, or stews on hand in the deep freeze, waiting for those times when life happens and the only viable alternative is calling for pizza.
 In those moments, being prepared with a batch or two of Emergency Meatballs is priceless.